rricard/koa-swagger/README.md

 ## Dependencies

-koa-swagger does not provide anything else than what it just does: check and sanitize.
+koa-swagger does not provide anything else than what he has been created for: check and sanitize.
 That's why you'll need to **provide other middleware** before injecting koa-swagger.

 The choice of which middleware you put before is entirely up to you but all you need should be [bodyparser](https://github.com/koajs/bodyparser) (it